Observational Insights on DBI K-essence Models Using Machine Learning and Bayesian Analysis: Methodology and Data Analysis with Model Fitting

-We also plot the equation of state parameter ($\o_{dark}$ and $\omega_{eff}$) [Eqs. (\ref{7}), (\ref{14}) and (\ref{24a})] with redshift distance ($z$) for both the model in Fig.~\ref{Fig3}, Fig.\ref{Fig3a} and Fig.\ref{Fig4} based on Bayesian inference and ML method and reconstruct the functional dependence using symbolic regression technique within the PySR framework~\cite{Meier}, which combines evolutionary algorithms and high performance computing.
+We also plot the equation of state (EoS) parameter ($w_{\phi}\equiv w_{d}$ and $w_{\rm eff}$) [Eqs. (\ref{7}), (\ref{14}) and (\ref{24a})] with redshift distance ($z$) for both the model in Figs.~(\ref{Fig3}), (\ref{Fig4}), (\ref{Fig5}) and (\ref{Fig6}) based on Bayesian inference using the ML-based surrogate method and reconstruct the functional dependence using the symbolic regression technique within the PySR framework~\cite{Meier} and the mean value of the derived EoS parameter.
+PySR framework combines evolutionary algorithms and high-performance computing.
 This yielded a compact analytical form for dark energy EoS from Fig. (\ref{Fig3}) as: